KALYANKUMAR13/k8s-Cluster/Security/12-ImageSecure.md

 To accessing and deploying the private repo from registries,like dockerhib, ecr,gcr, acr.
 We are creating a secret kind and storing the credentials on it

+We can implement security in pod level and container level to

+But if we implemented both, security on container is override by the pod.